-At Dry Drayton C of E (C) Primary School we take very seriously our responsibility to prepare children for life in modern Britain.
 We ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
-All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, PSHE and Citizenship lessons provide excellent opportunities to deepen and develop understanding.
+All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE and PSHE lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown.
 Sporting events, a range of visits and use of outdoor education centres are planned to ensure children’s experiences are broad, meaningful and varied.
 Their strong rooted values-based understanding gives them an excellent platform for embracing difference.

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through collective worship.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police; Fire Service; Armed Forces Personnel are regular parts of our calendar and help reinforce this message.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when managing behaviour and through daily collective worship.
+The values of rights and responsibilities are used to help children understand the importance of laws.
+Pupils are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+This also helped to inform the whole school review and creation of our Positive Behaviour Policy.